ryanezil/amqstreams-argocd/README.md

 ### Deploy using CLI commands

-The following steps show hot to deploy an application using the command line.
+The following steps show how to deploy an application using the command line.

 1. Add remote application repository to ArgoCD